benknoble/Dotfiles/README.md

    :warning:**No backups are made.
 Create your own prior to installing if you wish.**:warning:
 2. (Optional) Executes `make $(FEATURES)`.
-See the [Makefile](/dotfiles.plink) for supported options and the defaults. `make FEATURES=none` can be used to skip this.
+See the [Makefile](/dotfiles.plink) for supported options and the defaults. `FEATURES=none` can be used to skip this.

 At this point, you may want to setup brew, so do